bismuthfoundation/hypernode/doc/Notes.perso.md

 Could serve as a base for a full async node later on, and will lighten the load on the hosting.
 Most diff. thing: the sync state loop to clearly decompose.

-Reread docs and code, change occurrences of MN to HN (code ok)
+DONE Reread docs and code, change occurrences of MN to HN (code ok)

 HN need a full ledger - Enforce.
 Include historical pow data in tests?

 Protocol: should we exchange current forger as part as current height to be safe?
 > Not hard to do, not much overhead, would id splitting HNs before they even split.
+Needs HF

 peers agree with us : differentiate jurors (for forging) and all (for sync when late and not juror) jurors only trust jurors.